-These audited consolidated annual financial statements have been prepared on a historical cost basis with the exception of certain financial instruments, which are measured at fair value.
-In addition, these audited consolidated annual financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These consolidated financial statements have been prepared on a historical cost basis with the exception of certain financial instruments, which are measured at fair value.
+In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.

-In the preparation of these audited consolidated annual financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the period.
+In the preparation of these consolidated financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the year.
 Actual results could differ from these estimates.
 Of particular significance are the estimates and assumptions used in the recognition and measurement of items included in note 3(e).